dnzengou/products-correlation/README.md

 Nevertheless, beware that “Correlation does not imply causation”.
 Spurious statistical associations can be found in a multitude of quantities, simply due to chance.
 Often, a relationship may appear to be causal through high correlation due to some unobserved variables.

 Assuming we deal with linear data,<br>
-the Pearson Correlation coefficient helps quantifying the degree to which a relationship between two variables can be described by a line.
+the ***Pearson Correlation coefficient*** (also known as Pearson's r, most common measure of correlation)helps quantifying the degree to which a relationship between two variables can be described by a line.
+Mathematically, it is defined as “the covariance between two vectors, normalized by the product of their standard deviations”.